 - Stomach cramps

-Vomiting and diarrhea usually stop after a miserable 10 to 12 hours.
+Vomiting and diarrhea usually stop after 10 to 12 hours.
 Other symptoms may last a week or more.

-Norovirus is not dangerous for most people, but can be deadly for the elderly, the very young, or anyone with a compromised immune system.
+Norovirus is not dangerous for most people, but can be deadly for the elderly, the very young, or anyone with chronic illness or a compromised immune system.
 The main dangers are dehydration and the possibility of fainting and sustaining injuries from a fall.

 The illness also strikes within two or three days of exposure.
 However, the contagion precedes symptoms, so it is very easy to spread the virus without knowing.
-If that isn’t bad enough, the sufferer may remain contagious after symptoms end for up to two weeks, sometimes longer
+If that isn’t bad enough, the sufferer may remain contagious after symptoms end from 48 hours until (in some cases) up to two weeks or even longer.